thebrumby/HotWalletClaimer/README.md

 If you want the script to run continuously, even after disconnecting from the server, use screen:

-sudo apt install screen
+- Install screen if required: sudo apt install screen
-Create session: screen -S hot_wallet
+- Create session: screen -S hot_wallet
-Check you are in the HotWalletBot directory or cd HotWalletBot Start the script: python claim.py or python3 claim.py Exit session and leave it running in the background CTRL+A+D Resume session: screen -r
+- Check you are in the HotWalletBot directory or cd HotWalletBot
+- Start the script: python claim.py or python3 claim.py
+- Exit session and leave it running in the background CTRL+A+D
+- To later resume session: screen -r

 If you find this script useful, please consider buying me a coffee to show your support. https://www.buymeacoffee.com/HotWallletBot